 CYAN began thanks to a member of the Ralph Connor Memorial United Church (RCMUC) in Canmore, who urged the Church to embark on a pathway to reach out to youth and young adults in the community.
 That pathway led to the hiring of a Community Networker, whose research and groundwork resulted in the formation of CYAN in 2017.
 RCMUC continues to be a major supporter of and donor to CYAN and welcomes others in the community to join us in supporting CYAN.
 You can see more information about CYAN at www.cyancanmore.ca

 In times of crisis, we do hope to be able to offer a helping hand.
-Each month, on Communion Sunday, a second “benevolent” offering is received to help fund emergency assistance and community outreach.
+Each Communion Sunday, a second “benevolent” offering is received to help fund emergency assistance and community outreach.
 Donations may also be made at the “giving” page of this website.